easybuilders/easybuild-docs/docs/extended-dry-run.md

-Sometimes, it can be required that specific (light-weight) commands are *always* executed, because they have side-effects that are assumed to have taken place later in the easyblock.
+Sometimes, it can be required that specific (light-weight) commands are *always* executed, because they have side-effects that are assumed to have taken place later in the simpleblock.

 For this, the `run_cmd` function support another named argument, i.e.
 `force_in_dry_run`.
 When set to `True`, the specified command will always be executed, even when in dry run mode.

-This is mainly intended for use in the EasyBuild framework itself, where commands that verify certain things must be executed, but it can also be useful for easyblocks (if used correctly).
+This is mainly intended for use in the SimpleBuild framework itself, where commands that verify certain things must be executed, but it can also be useful for simpleblocks (if used correctly).

 For example: